 The Three Ageing Curves and The Disability Threshold

-Research identifies three potential life curves that describe how physical and mental capacity changes over time.
+Research identifies three potential life curves that demonstrate how physical and mental capacity changes over time.
 These curves help explain why some people remain independent and active well into later life, while others experience earlier decline.

-The Three Ageing Curves (or Potential Life Curves)
+The Three Ageing Curves

-People following this curve experience earlier and faster loss of strength, function and resilience than is necessary.
-This pattern represents the most common ageing trajectory in Australia.
+They experience earlier and faster loss of strength, function and resilience than is necessary.
+This pattern represents approximately 60% of the population, making it the most common ageing trajectory in Australia.

-2. The Pessimistic / Optimistic Life Curve
+2. The Optimistic Curve

 Individuals on this curve generally have a more optimistic approach to lifestyle and make some positive health choices.
 While decline still occurs, it happens more gradually than on the usual life curve.
+On the Optimistic Ageing Curve, people usually start taking medication in their mid-60s, and experience ill-health in their mid-70s onwards.
+Approximately 20-30% of Australians are pursuing this ageing curve.

-3. The Successful Ageing Life Curve
+1. The Successful Ageing Curve

 Clearly, some decline is inevitable.
 However, this model also includes the concept of compressed morbidity, where the period of illness or functional decline is shortened and occurs late in life rather than gradually over decades.